aws-samples/serverless-patterns/sfn-eventbridge/README.md

 This pattern creates a Step Functions workflow that publishes events to EventBridge.

-Learn more about this pattern at the Serverless Land Patterns Collection: << Add the live URL here >>
+Learn more about this pattern at the Serverless Land Patterns Collection: https://serverlessland.com/patterns/sfn-eventbridge

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.